Program Year 2024-25

 The Conquest of Bread

-March 13 - April 17, 2025.
+March 20 - April 24, 2025.

 Dr. Deb Conrad leads this discussion of Peter Kropotkin’s 1892 book on Anarchism with conversation of what this might mean and how it might look today.
 Kropotkin was a Russian prince who renounced his title and dedicated himself to the wellbeing of all.
 We’ll read it together chapter by chapter, and while a discussion guide will be provided, discussion will go wherever the group leads.
+Can’t wait to get started?
+Here’s the free pdf: https://files.libcom.org/files/Peter%20Kropotkin%20-%20The%20Conquest%20of%20Bread_0.pdf

-Collective Rest Series
+✅Collective Rest Series

 beginning Feb 5, 12-1 pm